KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-in-meeting-dialog.md

 ### Aggregation

-Only one dialog displays at a time, stack ranking from last to most recent sent at the back.
+Only one dialog displays at a time, stack ranking from last to most recent sent at the bottom.
 Once a dialog is resolved or dismissed, the next one take its place.

 [See an example (Figma)](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=2292%3A17985)